hengtseChou/BlogYourWay/README.md

 # BlogYourWay

-This is a hobby project, for building a independent blogging engine to **host posts, project showcases at the same place**.
+This is a hobby project, for creating a self-hosted blogging service to **host posts, project showcases at the same place**.

 It is built with Flask and Bootstrap 5, along with some useful javascript libraries, such as [easy-markdown-editor](https://github.com/Ionaru/easy-markdown-editor).

+I am also considering migrate to FastAPI.

 ## Features